Papa Bear Awards 2012

 Q: Do I have to read all the stories before I decide on my nominations?

 A: No, you don't.
-Of course it's laudable to try and read all the stories before making your choice, but with the numbers we have this year, it's hardly realistic.
-In the nomination round, it's perfectly okay to choose your nominations from among the stories you have read – whether they are 20 or 200.
+Of course it's laudable to try and read all the stories before making your choice, but with the numbers we tend to have in the PBA these past years, it's hardly realistic.
+In the nomination round, it's perfectly okay to choose your nominations from among the stories you have read – whether they are 10 or 100.

 Q: Do I have to nominate in every category?